How To Dissolve a Business Partnership the Right Way

 Sometimes in business, things fall apart.
 That is as true for business partnerships as it is for anything else.
 And when business partnerships have run their course, they need to be dissolved so the parties can move on.

-No matter the reason, if you decided to part ways with a business partner in Virginia, it is essential to make sure that you are legally covered.
+No matter the reason, if you decide to part ways with a business partner in Virginia, it is essential to make sure that you are legally covered.
 This benefits you, your former partner, and the business.
-To explain this process, our Roanoke business attorney discuss how to dissolve a business partnership in Virginia the right way.
+To explain this process, our Roanoke business attorney discusses how to dissolve a business partnership in Virginia the right way.

 Legal Reasons To Dissolve a Partnership